Merlotsupern

 $weet leather o'mine

-Whipped up by Albertiño, this stuff is seriously good, and even moreso when you factor in the price.
-No Limits is a fairly complex fragrance, which just smells more expensive than its price tag.
+Whipped up by Albertiño, this stuff is good, especially when you factor in the price.
+No Limits is a somehow complex fragrance, which just smells more expensive than its price tag.

 Initially, "No Limits" hits you with something fresh, spicy, and a little bit juicy.
 You've got black pepper, cardamom, cloves, star anise, cinnamon, ginger, some watery vibes, and bergamot all playing together up top.
-Some of these notes will vanish quickly, but they're all there.
+Some of these notes are quite fleeting, but they're all there according to my nose.

-As it settles in, you start getting into dark chocolate, bourbon vanilla, incense, and amber.
-This mix of sweet and smoky is quite smooth.
+As it settles in, you start getting into a sweet smooth mix of dark chocolate, bourbon vanilla, incense, and amber.

-In the dry down, the base notes are (new shoes) leather, some different woods, agarwood, patchouli, and cedar.
+In the dry down, the base notes are (new shoes) leather, patchouli and woods.

-Some leather fragrances can be a bit heavy on the animalic spectrum, others smell one dimensional or just uber dry.
-But "No Limits" does a great job of balancing that leather with the non-obnoxious sweetness from the vanilla and chocolate, the warmth from the amber and spices, and the depth from the "oud" and patchouli.
+Some leather fragrances can be heavy on the animalic spectrum, others smell one dimensional or just uber dry.
+But "No Limits" does a decent job of balancing that leather with the non-obnoxious sweetness from the vanilla and chocolate, the warmth from the amber and spices, and the depth from the "oud" and patchouli.

-Despite the cheap price (we should probably all thank the bottle design), no corners have been cut!
+Despite the cheap price (we should probably all thank the bottle design), no corners have been cut juice wise!

 Initially, "No Limits" hits you with something fresh, spicy, and a little bit juicy.
 You've got black pepper, cardamom, cloves, star anise, cinnamon, ginger, some watery vibes, and bergamot all playing together up top.
-Some of these notes will vanish quickly, but they're all there.
+Some of these notes are quite fleeting, but they're all there according to my nose.

-As it settles in, you start getting into dark chocolate, bourbon vanilla, incense, and amber.
-This mix of sweet and smoky is quite smooth.
+As it settles in, you start getting into a sweet smooth mix of dark chocolate, bourbon vanilla, incense, and amber.

-In the dry down, the base notes are (new shoes) leather, some different woods, agarwood, patchouli, and cedar.
+In the dry down, the base notes are (new shoes) leather, patchouli and woods.

-Some leather fragrances can be a bit heavy on the animalic spectrum, others smell one dimensional or just uber dry.
-But "No Limits" does a great job of balancing that leather with the non-obnoxious sweetness from the vanilla and chocolate, the warmth from the amber and spices, and the depth from the "oud" and patchouli.
+Some leather fragrances can be heavy on the animalic spectrum, others smell one dimensional or just uber dry.
+But "No Limits" does a decent job of balancing that leather with the non-obnoxious sweetness from the vanilla and chocolate, the warmth from the amber and spices, and the depth from the "oud" and patchouli.

-Despite the cheap price (we should probably all thank the bottle design), no corners have been cut!
+Despite the cheap price (we should probably all thank the bottle design), no corners have been cut juice wise!

 4 Comments